Skip to main content

 Configuration

-One of the new features that were added, or perhaps I just didn’t realize it existed before, is the ability to read and parse configuration from the YAML file.
-Using that configuration you can parameterize your stack based on config from a file, rather than hard coding it.
+One of the new features — or maybe I just missed it before — is the ability to read and parse configuration directly from the YAML file into typed structs.

 // getEnv searches for the requested key in the pulumi context and provides either the value of the key or the fallback.